You have heard about inbound marketing but the thing is:

 - Delight

 The first stage is to let the customer come to you: you don’t go to them.
-Let them find you by creating useful content and attraction channels like ads and video.
+Let them find you by creating useful content and attraction channels like ads and videos.

 The final stage is to delight the customer with smart content.